 - A random sample of all training participants will also be asked to participate in a quick 10 minute Zoom meeting session where employment eligibility and proof of age/residence will be required (approved documents include a driver’s license or state-issued identification card, as well as a social security card.

-- All participants will be asked to sign a form confirming that their employment (or current unemployment) is COVID-related (this fulfills grant funding requirements).
+- All participants will be asked to sign a form confirming that their employment (or current unemployment) was affected by COVID-19…meaning that at some point, your hours were cut, you were laid off, or you were asked to switch job duties due to business restrictions, and/or being shutdown entirely at some point during the pandemic (this fulfills grant funding requirements).

 Forward Delaware Programs administered by the Delaware Restaurant Association in partnership with the Delaware Department of Labor are partially funded with the Coronavirus Relief Fund (the “CRF”) in section 5001 of the Coronavirus Aid, Relief, and Economic Security Act (the “CARES Act”).
 It is estimated that 94% or $801,191 of the funding that supports this initiative is federally funded and 6% or $58,920 is state funded.
 The amount of non-governmental resources is unknown.